aws-samples/amazon-translate-pdf/README.md

 #### AWS JAVA SDK V1

-Note: AWS SDK V1 is EOL
+This branch includes samples for AWS Java SDK V1

 #### Other Resources